knottwill/sesame-finetune/README.md

 Use this repository to finetune Sesame's CSM-1B into new languages or voices.
 [Read blog post here.](https://blog.speechmatics.com/sesame-finetune) We finetune by modifying the original weights.
 This has a higher compute burden than using techniques like LoRA, but is much better when finetuning into a significantly different domain like a new language.

+Some features of this repo:
+- Pre-tokenization, compute amortization, and padding-minimized batching for efficient training.
+- Finetune by modifying the original weights (as opposed to LoRA), which is better for significant domain shifts like new languages.
+- Training hyperparameter optimization using Optuna.
+- Performance enhancements: Gradient clipping, accumulation, mixed precision training, advanced LR scheduling, experiment tracking.

 ### Installation

 Clone the repo and set up a virtual environment: